 1994 – 2014

 After the redesign based on the previous logo, its modernized version appeared.
-It came in handy since the brand offered progressive products that required a logo that would correspond to the times and high technologies.
+It came in handy since the brand offered progressive products that required a logo reflecting the times and high technologies.
 The result of design searches was a shield narrowed at the bottom with 3D elements.
 Instead of yellow, gold appeared.
 The black horse has acquired graceful features.
 Burgundy ones replace the bright red stripes.
-The central shield has been trimmed in the form of a thin black line.
-And the upper part of the large shield is now arched.
+The central shield has been trimmed as a thin black line.
+The upper part of the large shield is now arched.

 2014 – 2023